dominayo/Samusky-Scrypto-Challenge/README.md

 -Distribution of prizes and extension of any offer to join the team is at the sole discretion of the competition organiser.

 -If the judges deem no single entry to be a viable prototype, they reserve the right to declare no winners.
 Note: this clause will only be invoked in good faith.
+All submissions will be public via Github Pull Requests, allowing anyone to verify this.